devesh-sonawane/stylo_backend/API_DOCUMENTATION.md

-# H&M Fashion Assistant API Documentation
+# Gaming Recommendation Assistant API Documentation

-This document provides information on how to use the H&M Fashion Assistant API for integration with mobile apps and other clients.
+This document provides information on how to use the Gaming Recommendation Assistant API for integration with mobile apps and other clients.

 ## Base URL